Description

 Cooking Instructions:

-- In a large pot, combine the water, hondashi, soy sauce, doubanjiang, garlic, and ginger.
+- In a large pot, combine the broth ingredients (choose between the basic broth or sukiyaki broth).
 Bring to a simmer over medium heat.

 - Cover with a lid and let cook at a steady simmer, stirring occasionally, until everything is heated through and the pork is cooked, about 15 – 20 minutes.

-- Serve hot, with a side of ponzu sauce and green onions for dipping.
+- Serve hot, with a side of ponzu or raw egg depending on the hot pot you cooked.

 - Prep Time: 30 minutes